-The Massachusetts Statewide Rehabilitation Council (SRC) ensures that individuals of all abilities are provided with an equal opportunity to receive the programs, services, and supports they need to gain competitive employment.
-We are seeking members to fill the seats for Parent Training and Information Center, Underserved, and Disability Rep 8.
+The Massachusetts State Rehabilitation Council (SRC) ensures that individuals of all abilities are provided with an equal opportunity to receive the programs, services, and supports they need to gain competitive employment.
 To learn more about the SRC, and how you can become involved, contact mrc.staterehabcouncil@mass.gov.